DistributedCollective/zero/README.md

 yarn start-demo
 ```

 This spawns a modified version of dev-frontend that ignores MetaMask, and directly uses the local blockchain node.
-Every time the page is reloaded (at http://localhost:3000), a new random account is created with a balance of 100 ETH.
+Every time the page is reloaded (at http://localhost:3000), a new random account is created with a balance of 100 rBTC.
 Additionally, transactions are automatically signed, so you no longer need to accept wallet confirmations.
 This lets you play around with Liquity more freely.

 When you no longer need the demo mode, press Ctrl+C in the terminal then run: